ReChronoRain/HyperCeiler/README_en-US.md

 MIUI and HyperOS for Android 13-14

-Note: Android 11-12 will gradually stop supporting it in subsequent versions.
-The current System Framework, System UI, System launcher, and Security scope do not support the MIUI of Android 11-12.

 ## Pre-use instructions

 Please enable HyperCeiler in [LSPosed](https://github.com/LSPosed/LSPosed/releases), then enable the corresponding feature in the HyperCeiler app and restart the scope (root access required).